 A module can represent any kind of content Slider Revolution is capable of creating, such as a slider, carousel, hero unit, navigation menu, posts display and so on.

 Multiple modules can be combined to form rich content such as complete sites and landing pages. canvas [?]
 The canvas is the point and click design space in the module editor.
 It forms the largest area of the module editor.

 In this area layers can be selected, moved and resized.
 Animations can also be previewed..
 If you haven’t yet gone through the quick start guide you should do so before proceeding here.

-In this guide we’ll move onto the next phase of working with Lottie animation, extra setup, where we’ll cover almost all the settings you haven’t yet seen.
+In this guide we’ll move onto the extra setup phase of working with Lottie animation, where we’ll cover almost all the settings you haven’t yet seen.

 If you prefer to watch video, check out the video version of this guide:

 Otherwise, read on.

 Slider Revolution is a website content creation tool with a focus on captivating animation and stunning visual effects.

 It began its life as a plugin for creating slideshows, but has evolved into a fully fledged piece of design software. animations are two seperate things.
 They are configured and controlled independently, and a layer [?]
 Layers are containers for visual, audio or layout items and are added to slides.
 For example, text, button, image, audio, video, group and row are all types of layers.